-Attendance Allowance is paid at two different weekly rates:
+AA is paid at two different weekly rates:

-- £68.10 if you need frequent help or supervision during the day or night - £101.75 if you need help or supervision throughout both day and night, or you're terminally ill.
+- £72.65 if you need frequent help or supervision during the day or night - £108.55 if you need help or supervision throughout both the day and night, or you're terminally ill.

-Being awarded Attendance Allowance can also increase your Pension Credit, Housing Benefit or Council Tax Support or mean that you now qualify for these benefits.
+AA can also increase your Pension Credit, Housing Benefit or Council Tax Support, or mean that you now qualify for these benefits.
+If a friend or family member cares for you, it could also mean they now qualify for a carers' benefit (see page 42).